The 5 Fundamental Facts About the Japanese Ticketing System

 It can take 30-60 minutes of constant trying (pushing the F5 button!) until you can complete your purchase.

-As you might have noticed by now, I’ve gone through more than a couple of traumatic “general sale” experiences. ;)
+Believe me, I’ve gone through more than a couple of traumatic “general sale” experiences. ;)

 To be honest, for super popular artists such as Arashi or BTS, I wouldn’t even bother trying, especially if the show is in Tokyo or Osaka, and on a weekend.
 It’s safe to say that it will be virtually impossible to get tickets through general sale in those cases.
-And if you do, they are basically guaranteed to be last row.
+And if you do, they are almost guaranteed to be last row.

 Rather, I’d be looking to score tickets from someone who got too many, or for less popular cities or weekdays.
 Once everybody has realized that tickets are totally sold out, those options will become more difficult, and resale prices will hike, too!